Footprints: A Forensic Analysis

 2. 3-D (Three Dimensional)

-2-Dimensional Footprint: When the underside of a shoe collides with a hard, flat, or plane surface, such as a tile floor or a concrete, this type of impression is created.
+2-Dimensional Footprint: When the underside of a shoe collides with a hard, flat, or plane surface, such as a tile floor or concrete, this type of impression is created.
 The substance is frequently transmitted from the sole of the shoe to the ground.
-Those formed with moist dirt and blood, are known as positive impressions.
+Those formed with moist dirt and blood are known as positive impressions.
 A favourable impression is usually obvious.
 These are formed in the dust or on a surface that has been lightly waxed.

-🐾It is the characteristics that are unique in shape and detail, which must be looked for and studied.Bare footprint or Impression and shoeprint or impression is generally known as Footprint.
+🐾It is the characteristics that are unique in shape and detail that must be looked for and studied.
+Bare footprint or Impression and shoeprint or impression are generally known as Footprint.

 👢Places where footprints can be found: